 The outpatient concurrent review policies and procedures regarding frequency of review, determination timeframes, in-network vs out-of-network policies, and evidentiary standards for MH/SUD services are the same as the policies and procedures of M/S services and follow standard industry practice.
-Furthermore, only 1 outpatient MH/SUD service is subject to CCR so the policies for MH/SUD are much less stringent than those for outpatient M/S.
+Furthermore, only one outpatient MH/SUD service is subject to CCR so the policies for MH/SUD are much less stringent than those for outpatient M/S.

-CONCURRENT REVIEW SCENARIO 2: RAE 1 AND ROCKY MOUNTAIN HEALTH PLAN PRIME MCO QUESTION MH/SUD M/S Inpatient Services Process Are services in this classification subject to concurrent review?
-All services that require PAR are subject to CCR.
+CONCURRENT REVIEW SCENARIO 2: RAE 1 AND ROCKY MOUNTAIN HEALTH PLAN PRIME MCO

+MH/SUD M/S All services that require PAR are subject to CCR.
 3.7WM is CCR if member is in facility for > 5 days.
 All services that require PAR are subject to CCR.
-How frequently is concurrent review required for services in this classification?
 Frequency of CCR is established based on the type of service, intensity of the service, and member acuity, and verified against clinical decision support product recommendations.
 Frequency of CCR is established based on the type of service, intensity of the service, and member acuity, and verified against clinical decision support product recommendations.
 3-7 days generally Daily or less frequently, depending on clinical presentation and discharge planning need.
-What is the maximum amount of time allowed to issue a determination on a concurrent review request?
-24 hours 24 hours Strategy Are concurrent review policies the same for both in-network and out-of-network providers?
+24 hours 24 hours No, OON providers need CCR for ANY ongoing service.
+Innetwork providers only CCR for services on PAR list.
 No, OON providers need CCR for ANY ongoing service.
-In- network providers only CCR for services on PAR list.
-No, OON providers need CCR for ANY ongoing service.
-In- network providers only CCR for services on PAR list.
-Evidentiary Services Does the plan use nationally recognized evidence-based clinical decision support products (InterQual, Milliman, etc.) to make decisions regarding concurrent review for inpatient services?
-MCG for MH and ASAM for SUD MCG Does the plan use internally developed guidelines to determine whether to concurrently review services?
-Yes, for some IP MH/SUD services.
+Innetwork providers only CCR for services on PAR list.
+InterQual for MH and ASAM for SUD InterQual Yes, for some IP MH/SUD services.
 Updated annually at a minimum.
 Yes, for some IP M/S services.
 Updated annually at a minimum.
-IF YES: How frequently are those guidelines updated?
+All services that require PAR are subject to CCR.
+3.7WM is CCR if member is in facility for > 5 days.
+Frequency of CCR is established based on the type of service, intensity of the service, and member acuity, and verified against clinical decision support product recommendations.
+3-7 days generally No, OON providers need CCR for ANY ongoing service.
+Innetwork providers only CCR for services on PAR list.
+InterQual for MH and ASAM for SUD Yes, for some IP MH/SUD services.
+Updated annually determine the appropriate level of care, and determine whether the service or item continues to be medically necessary.